klomfar/BridgeEngine/README.md

 - Fixed environment / camera sync issues while in placing objects.
 - Normalized instructional sign images.
 - Fixed Physics time step in Mono.
-- Unity : Resolved a bug in Unity where disabling the settings screen would crash the app.
+- Unity: Resolved a bug in Unity where disabling the settings screen would crash the app.
-- Unity : Better color camera alignment to 3D mesh.
+- Unity: Better color camera alignment to 3D mesh.
-- Unity : BridgeEngine.unitypackage will offers to upgrade if there is a GoogleVR version mismatch.
+- Unity: BridgeEngine.unitypackage will offers to upgrade if there is a GoogleVR version missmatch.
-- Unity : Fixed stereo FOV for iPhone X Unity projects.
+- Unity: Fixed stereo FOV for iPhone X Unity projects.
-- Unity : Resolved a bug in Unity where disabling the settings screen would crash the app.
+- Unity: Resolved a bug in Unity where disabling the settings screen would crash the app.

 ### New in Beta 6.3: iPhone X Support